finos/community/docs/journey/Lead.md

 A **maintainer** is a contributor who, by virtue of their contribution history, has been given [write access](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization#repository-roles-for-organizations) to project repositories and may approve and merge contributions to the project.

 ### How do I become a maintainer?
-There are two ways an individual can become a FINOS Maintainer:
+There two ways an individual can become a FINOS Maintainer:
-1. By being the proposed initial maintainer [of new project contribution accepted into FINOS](https://community.finos.org/docs/governance/Software-Projects/contribution#contribution-of-an-existing-code-base-into-finos-as-a-new-project)
+1. By being the proposed initial maintainer [of new project contribution accepted into FINOS](/docs/governance/Software-Projects/contribution#contribution-of-an-existing-code-base-into-finos-as-a-new-project)
 2. By being nominated by an existing project's maintainers, based on extensive contributions to the project.

 FINOS strongly encourages projects to have multiple maintainers from multiple organizations: in fact, having multiple maintainers is a pre-requisite for the [Graduation](https://community.finos.org/docs/governance/lifecycle-stages/graduated) project [lifecycle maturity level](https://community.finos.org/docs/governance/project-lifecycle).